Work & Employment

 • Maximum per 4 weeks: 25 hours

-• Maximum per year: 200 hours (400 with agreement)
+• Maximum per year: 200 hours (300 with collective agreement, 400 with individual agreement)

 Pension (OTP)